-The STEP (Scottish Trainee Enhanced Programme) is a full day event held twice a year in Scotland.
+The STEP (Scottish Trainee Enhanced Programme) is normally a full day event, however, during the current pandemic is being held virtually over two half days, held twice a year in Scotland.
 STEP is targeted at International Medical Graduates.
 It has been running since 2014 and offers trainees an early insight into challenges they might face in GP training within the UK.
 During the day, through workshops and small group discussions, trainees can explore their own strengths and weaknesses and gain insight into predictors of success.
 Educational supervisors are encouraged to attend along with their trainee.

 Dates for future events:

-The STEP (Scottish Trainee Enhanced Programme) is a full day event held twice a year in Scotland.
+The STEP (Scottish Trainee Enhanced Programme) is normally a full day event held twice a year in Scotland.
+However, due to the current pandemic we are currently holding this remotely over two half days.
 STEP is targeted at International Medical Graduates (IMG’s- trainees who’s Primary Medical Qualification has been outside the UK).
 It offers trainees an early insight into challenges they might face in GP training within the UK.
 In a very supportive environment, trainees are introduced to reasons why IMGs may have a higher failure rate in AKT, CSA and WPBA.
 During the day, through workshops and small group discussions, trainees can explore their own strengths and weaknesses and also gain insight into useful predictors of success.

 STEP has been running successfully since 2014.
 Differential Attainment (lower pass rates amongst IMGs) has been a key priority area for the GMC, the RCGP and Scotland Deanery.
 There is plenty of evidence that early intervention programmes like STEP lead to better outcomes.
 Across the UK, there are now established early intervention programmes like STEP.
 Various key stakeholders have committed significant investment into this area and outcomes are continually being evaluated.

-This full day event runs from 10 am to 4 pm.
-This allows trainees and ES from across Scotland to attend at a central location.
+The half day events run from 1.00 pm until 5.00 pm.
 The day consists of workshops on Culture and Transition, Communication Skills and Reflection.
 There are also small group discussions on individual journeys, positive factors, e Portfolio and linguistic exercises.
 Previous trainees share their experiences/success factors via video recordings.

 Trainees can expect a supportive environment where they will be treated with respect and understanding.
 Respect for confidentiality is paramount during small group and individual discussions.
 Trainees can expect a dedicated and enthusiastic presence of the STEP team which consists of experienced educators and facilitators from across Scotland, some of whom are also RCGP examiners.